RetroReversing/retroReversing/categories/companies/snsystems.md

 {% include link-to-other-post.html post="/official-playstation-1-software-development-kit-(psyq)/" description="For more information on the Sony Playstation 1 version of PSY-Q check out this post." %}

+Note that PSY-Q for PS1 was later rebranded as **SDevTC** (Sony Developer Toolchain) sometime before August 1999 as it is mentioned the rebranding in the Official **Run-Time Library Overview** from August 1999.

 ### PSY-Q for SEGA Saturn
 Even although Psygnosis were bought by Sony in 1993 (which held the Psy-Q branding), it supported a competing platform also under the Psy-Q branding, the Sega Saturn!